 Short Description: Selected works from the corpus gathered in Research Task 2, will be analysed, examining the way that they represent machine vision in order to understand how they position the viewer, player or reader in relation to the machine vision.
 Each PhD project will look at machine vision as theme and as interface in the genre studied.
 For instance, the movie Minority Report (2002) addresses machine vision as a theme, showing consumers constantly identified and addressed by commercial software advertisements.
 In a dramatic scene, the protagonist has his retina removed so as to avoid biometric identification.
-In games like WATCH_DOGS (Ubisoft 2014) and Republique (Camoflaj 2013-16) players see and interact with the gameworld through surveillance cameras, while Pokemon Go (2016) uses augmented reality.
+In games like WATCH\DOGS (Ubisoft 2014) and Republique (Camoflaj 2013-16) players see and interact with the gameworld through surveillance cameras, while Pokemon Go (2016) uses augmented reality.
 Danny Cannizzaro & Samantha Gorman's PRY (2014), a visual and narrative work of electronic literature, makes the reader use their fingers on the touch screen to pry open the protagonist's eyes to access the story, while digital art installations and many games use facial recognition algorithms or eye-tracking to integrate the viewer into the artwork.
 The analyses will draw upon the respective disciplines and methodologies of 1) art history and visual studies, 2) electronic literature studies, comparative literature, narratology and cinema studies and 3) game studies and ludology, with particular emphasis on the three main research questions.

-Research Task 4: An Ethnographic Study of Users and Developers of Machine Vision
+Research Task 4: An Ethnographic Study of Users of Machine Vision

-Objective: Develop an understanding of how individual users of machine vision technologies in media experience agency (RQ1), the relationship between visual representations and their perception of themselves and others (RQ2), and values/bias in machine vision (RQ3), and how developers of the technology consider values and bias when designing everyday machine vision technologies (RQ3).
+Objective: Develop an understanding of how individual users of machine vision technologies in smartphones and social media experience agency (RQ1), the relationship between visual representations and their perception of themselves and others (RQ2), and values/bias in machine vision (RQ3).

-Short Description: Mobile phone technology will be used as the hub for ethnographic research involving participant observation of online and offline communities of avid phone photographers, and in-depth interviews with 15-20 participants, including both users and developers of machine vision technology for mobile phone photography such as filters, algorithmic image manipulation and facial recognition software.
+Short Description: Participant observation and in depth interviews will be used to study visual self-representation and communication in social media.
 Ethnographers and photography theorists have studied selfies and self-representation, but have focused on issues like societal power relations (Abidin 2016; Burns 2015), human-to-human communication (Frosh 2015) and body image (Tiidenberg 2014) and not specifically on taking and sharing selfies as a form of interaction with and through machine vision technology.
-An anthropologist or ethnographer with experience in digital anthropology (likely recruited from the Association of Internet Researchers) will conduct this part of the research, which will involve participant observation, in-depth interviews, and analysis of visual material.
+The researcher will do fieldwork with two distinct groups of people, where one group is young adults with relatively stable life situations, and the other a less privileged group, such as refugees, recent immigrants, or unemployed youth.
+This entails ethical considerations which are addressed in the ethics annex.
+An anthropologist or ethnologist with experience in digital anthropology (likely recruited from the Association of Internet Researchers) will conduct this part of the research, which will involve participant observation, in-depth interviews, and analysis of visual material.